Step 1: Verify state is actually empty

 Empty Terraform state files occur through three primary mechanisms: accidental deletion (45% of incidents), network interruptions during apply operations (25%), and corruption from concurrent modifications (30%).
-The recovery time varies a lot based on your infrastructure setup:
+How long recovery takes depends heavily on what you set up ahead of time:

 State Farm's infrastructure team experienced this firsthand, requiring 3 days to provision environments before implementing proper state management.
-Modern Terraform management platforms address these vulnerabilities through built-in safeguards, automated backups, and state locking mechanisms.
+Terraform management platforms cut that risk with built-in safeguards: automated backups and state locking that run without anyone remembering to trigger them.

 When discovering an empty state file, execute these commands within the first 15 minutes: